cpp-tutor/dbasic/README.md

 * 2022/05/15: Tag 0.30.1 (hopefully complete) implementation of Basic The Third (1966)

 * 2022/06/09: Tag 0.40.1 (almost complete pending code and specification review) implementation of Basic The Fourth (1968)

+* 2022/06/11: Tag 0.40.2 (bug fixes and feature improvements) Basic The Fourth update

 ## Bugs